-During well installation, lithology data will be collected using 4-foot direct-push technology cores, collected continuously.
-Soil descriptions, including grain size, color, moisture content, relative density, consistency, soil structure, mineralogy, and other relevant information such as possible evidence of contamination, will be recorded as detailed in the SOP included in Appendix A. If paired wells are located within a few feet of one another, the deep well may be installed and logged first, allowing for straight drilling of the paired shallow well without soil logging.
+During well installation, lithology data will be collected using 4-foot direct push technology cores, collected continuously.
+Soil descriptions, including grain size, color, moisture content, relative density, consistency, soil structure, mineralogy, and other relevant information such as possible evidence of contamination, will be recorded as detailed in the SOP included in Appendix B.